-No. Policy No. Action Item Project Type Lead Agency Time Frame Infrastructure and Pul blic Facilities 20 P-1 Help coordinate efforts between various property owners in the Activity Center and Park and Recreation Dept. to enhance ped/bike bridge connections to Little Sugar Creek Greenway.
-Transp. / Planning CDOT / Planning / P&R Ongoing 21 P-2 Establish ped/bike network throughout the plan area, connecting the neighborhoods to the activity center.
-Utilities CMU Ongoing 22 P-3 Work with property owners in coordinating private / public partnerships as they become available to improve open space in the area, especially in the activity center.
-Planning / Park Planning / P&R Ongoing 23 P-4- P-5 Maintain and upgrade as needed water and sewer as well as stormwater infrastructure in the area.
-Utilities CMU / E&PM Ongoing Natural Enviro nment 24 E-1 Use the rezoning and subdivision process to implement land use and environmental policies.
-Zoning Planning As development occurs 25 E-2- E-3 Work to implement the City's Tree Canopy Goal by 2050, by working with local groups such as Tree Charlotte in planting over 2,000 trees in the public rights of ways and seek opportunities on private properties when possible.
-Land Development / Tree Ordinance E&PM / Planning As development occurs 25 E-3- E-9 Continue to apply the City's existing environmental ordinances such as the tree Ordinance (and subsequent text amendments) as well as Post Construction Controls Ordinance in preserving the city's tree canopy, and improving storm water runoff.
+No. Policy No. Action Item Project Type Lead Agency Time Frame Infrastructure and Public I Facilities 25 P-1 Help coordinate efforts between various property owners in the Activity Center and Park and Recreation Dept. to enhance ped/bike bridge connections to Little Sugar Creek Greenway.
+Transp. / Planning CDOT / Planning / Park & Rec Ongoing 26 Р-2 Establish ped/bike network throughout plan area, connecting the neighborhoods to the Activity Center, as well as connecting to the Little Sugar Creek Greenway (which is part of the Carolina Thread Trail).
+Utilities CDOT / NCDOT / Planning As funding becomes available and/or as development occurs 27 Р-3 Work with property owners in coordinating private / public partnerships as they become available to improve open space in the area, especially in the Activity Center.
+Planning / Park Planning / Park & Rec Ongoing 28 Р-4- Р-5 Maintain and upgrade as needed water and sewer as well as stormwater infrastructure in the area.
+Utilities CMU / E&PM Ongoing Natural Environmer nt 29 E-1 Use the rezoning and subdivision process to implement Land Use and Environmental policies.
+Zoning Planning As development occurs 30 E-2- E-3 Work to implement the City's Tree Canopy Goal by 2050, by working with local groups such as Tree Charlotte in planting over 2,000 trees in the public rights of ways and seek opportunities on private properties when possible.
+Land Development / Tree Ordinance E&PM / Planning As development occurs 31 E-3- E-9 Continue to apply the City's existing environmental ordinances such as the Tree Ordinance (and subsequent text amendments) as well as Post Construction Controls Ordinance in preserving the city's tree canopy, and improving storm water runoff.
 Land Development E&PM / Planning As development occurs